 My friends who don’t understand social media dismiss it as a fad.
 “I don’t do Twitter,” they say.
 Or, “I don’t have a blog.”
 They shrug dismissively, and that’s the end of the conversation.

-It seems short-sighted.
-Because I’ve seen how social media can make a tremendous difference.
+Because I've seen how social media can make a huge difference.

-It teaches us simple values that we all need to be reminded of.
+The social web teaches us three simple values that we all need to be reminded of.
+We would do well to follow them.

 1. Story over information